EUSES-LAB-1/FunCodePlayground/README.md

 ## Task 3: Contributing your changes
 - Commit your changes and open a Pull Request (PR) on GitHub.
   - First commit all changes to your branch.
-  - Next, open a PR from your branch to the main branch of **your own forked repository**
+  - Next, open a PR from your branch to the main branch of the repository (DO NOT MERGE).

 You will have **10 minutes** to solve this task.
 Once done, let the experimenter know.